mkboudreau/asrt/README.md

 API Simple Reporting Tool (ASRT) tool has a simple goal: Report up/down status of API endpoints.

 ## Description
 ASRT (pronounced assert) was created to simply report on api endpoint statuses.
 It is not intended to be a stress tester like other tools, such as vegeta.
 It is just meant to be a simple reporter that a dashboard like tool could use.
+It can be easily integrated with any build processes.
+Not only is the output easily parseable (especitally with cut), but it also sets the exit status to 1 if it is not 100% successful.

 ## Installation